OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-aspnet.md

 # Create an ASP.NET Office Add-in that uses single sign-on (preview)

 Users can sign into Office and your Office Web Add-in can take advantage of this sign-in process to authorize users to your add-in and to Microsoft Graph without requiring users to sign-on a second time.
-For an overview, see [Enable SSO in an Office Add-in](../../docs/develop/sso-in-office-add-ins.md) .
+For an overview, see [Enable SSO in an Office Add-in](../../docs/develop/sso-in-office-add-ins.md).

 This article walks you through the process of enabling single sign-on (SSO) in an add-in that is built with ASP.NET, OWIN, and Microsoft Authentication Library (MSAL) for .NET.

-> **Note:** For a similar article about a Node.js-based add-in, see [Create a Node.js Office Add-in that uses single sign-on](../../docs/develop/create-sso-office-add-ins-nodejs.md) .
+> **Note:** For a similar article about a Node.js-based add-in, see [Create a Node.js Office Add-in that uses single sign-on](../../docs/develop/create-sso-office-add-ins-nodejs.md).

 ## Prerequisites

 * Visual Studio 2017 Version 15.3 (26424.2-Preview) or later.

-* Office 2016, Version 1704,  build 8027.nnnn or later.
-(The Office 365 subscription version, sometimes called “Click to Run”.)
-You many need to be an Office Insider to obtain this version.
-For more information, see [Be an Office Insider](https://products.office.com/en-us/office-insider?tab=tab-1) .
+* Office 2016, Version 1704, build 8027.nnnn or later (the Office 365 subscription version, sometimes called “Click to Run”).
+You might need to be an Office Insider to get this version.
+For more information, see [Be an Office Insider](https://products.office.com/en-us/office-insider?tab=tab-1).

 ## Set up the starter project